zahradeenie/server/README.md

 [0 | nums]
 // [0, 1, 2, 3]
 ```
 This syntax can be called recursively until the is no tail and an empty list is returned.
-I learned quickly that it's very dangerous to use recursion in JavaScript but it's very very efficient to do this in Elixir because it uses `tail call optimisation` which means no new frames are called onto the call stack
+I learned quickly that it's very dangerous to use recursion in JavaScript but it's very very efficient to do this in Elixir because it uses `tail call optimisation` which means no new frames are called onto the call stack.
+But recursion is not really used this way IRL in Elixir, you'd generally use functions available in the Enum module for traversing and manipulating lists.

 ### Handy commands